103 Best R&B Ballad vocal performances

 Sam Cooke

-During an era of heighted national and global attention to Civil Rights Era organizing Sam Cooke, inspired by Bob Dylan’s “Blowin in the Wind,” captured the collective anguish and optimism in the epic “A Change is Gonna Come.”
+During an era of heightened national and global attention to Civil Rights Era organizing Sam Cooke, inspired by Bob Dylan’s “Blowin in the Wind,” captured the collective anguish and optimism in the epic “A Change is Gonna Come.”
 The swelling, cinematic strings that open it initially sound like a film theme but Cooke’s soulful intonation and intricate lyrics set it apart from almost anything else at the time.
 Cooke’s lyrics bridge the gap between the quotidian nature of racist exclusion felt by everyday Black Americans and a long held, transcendent sense of justice as an inevitability.
 Released posthumously after Cooke’s sudden death in 1964 it endures as an anthem of resistance and hope.
 Among the many renditions of the song some which standout include Aretha Franklin, Sananda Maitreya (formerly Terence Trent D’Arby) and Booker T & the MGs, Aaron Neville, and Tina Turner.

 Close the door, 1978(#25 pop/#1 R&B)